easytarget/microPyEZfonts/README.md

 [![PrintPy, still under development..](examples/doc/printpy.thumb.jpg)](examples/doc/printpy.jpg)

 This is a 3d printer status and progress display, driven by a Seeedstudio XIAO RP2040, and using my fonts + writer + marquee.
-* It also uses another specialised MicroPythn tool I wrote, [serialOM](https://github.com/easytarget/serialOM); a framework and class for fetching and synchronising the RepRapFirmware (a 3d printer/CNC/NC cutter control firmware) [ObjectModel](https://docs.duet3d.com/en/User_manual/RepRapFirmware/Object_Model) via any serial stream.
+* It also uses another specialised MicroPythn tool I wrote, [serialOM](https://github.com/easytarget/serialOM); a framework and class for fetching and synchronising the RepRapFirmware [ObjectModel](https://docs.duet3d.com/en/User_manual/RepRapFirmware/Object_Model) via any serial stream.
+This is notable partly because it is a cross-python class; it works under both MicroPython and CPython
-  * The ObjectModel is a continually updated machine and job state data structure, served via JSON, and has a fiddly 'sequence' method to determine which bits to update.
-  * Also notable is that *serialOM* is cross-python code; designed to run under either MicroPython or CPython as necesscary.

 The fonts, writer and marquee have been tested using I2C on a `ssd1306` OLED display, and a `st7567` LCD module.
 Using both by ESP32 and RP2040 development boards.